steveAyre34/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-Progress Report is included in this repository
+Progress Report is included in this directory.